isha54ry/CognitoPics/README.md

 ---
 ##  Future Enhancements

-The Smart Gallery project is designed with scalability and innovation in mind.
+This project is designed with scalability and innovation in mind.
 Below are some planned improvements and advanced features to be integrated in future iterations:

 - **Mobile App UI Integration**
   Develop a dedicated mobile interface to bring Smart Gallery features to Android/iOS platforms for enhanced accessibility and convenience.